Particular/docs.particular.net/samples/web/wcf-callbacks/sample.md

 #### WCF Mapper

-Maps a Request-Response message pair to a  [ServiceHost](https://msdn.microsoft.com/en-us/library/system.servicemodel.servicehost.aspx) listening on [BasicHttpBinding](https://msdn.microsoft.com/en-us/library/system.servicemodel.basichttpbinding.aspx).
+Maps a Request-Response message pair to a  [ServiceHost](https://msdn.microsoft.com/en-us/library/system.servicemodel.servicehost.aspx) listening on a [BasicHttpBinding](https://msdn.microsoft.com/en-us/library/system.servicemodel.basichttpbinding.aspx).

 The url used for the binding will be of the format `http://localhost:8080/BusService/{RequestMessage}_{Response}`.
 So for a message `EnumMessage` that has a response of `Status` the url would be `http://localhost:8080/BusService/EnumMessage_Status`